 He is a passionate advocate for the growth of Africa’s capital markets and has spearheaded numerous research initiatives for global development finance institutions and industry associations.
 He previously worked with RisCura Africa as the Executive Director, Atria Africa as a Partner, Imara as a Fund Manger, Business Partners International as the Regional Investment Manager and at FutureGrowth Asset Management as a Credit Analyst.

+Be part of the movement turning commitment into measurable impact.
 Join NDSI and Africa’s insurance leaders as we drive sustainable growth, resilience and shared prosperity.